BlaqueDevs/se-assignment-day-5-technical-writing-and-review-7thSage-goose/README.md

     1. They divide content into logical sections, making it easier for readers to follow the narrative and understand the hierarchy of ideas.
     2. Headings and subheadings act as signposts, allowing readers to quickly locate specific information without reading the entire document.
     3. They help screen readers recognize sections, enhancing the document's accessibility for readers with disabilities.
 ## 10. What are some best practices for creating effective headings and subheadings?
+  Headings and subheadings should be directly related to the content they introduce.
+Avoid using irrelevant or overly creative titles that might confuse readers, and use descriptive language to clearly convey what the section will cover
 ## 11. What should be included in the introduction of a Readme to immediately inform users about what the product does?
+  A README introduction should include:
+    1.Project Title:Use a title that clearly describes the project's purpose.
+    2.Project Description:A brief but informative description of the project's purpose,                   functionality, and goals.
+    3.Call to Action:Provide a call to action or instructions on how users can get started with the       project.
 ## 12. How can you succinctly convey the purpose and key features of a product?
+  To succinctly convey the purpose and key features of a product you have to  focus on the benefits the product has for its users, highlight what makes your product special compared to others in the market and avoid technical jargon.